jumaluwati/dnac/AP to Location Mapping/README.md

 - keys: Locations
 - values: list of AP names

-This simple script utilizes the DNA Center SDK library (make sure to download it for the code to work)
+This simple script utilizes the DNA Center SDK library (make sure to download it, along with the other libraries, for the script to work)

 The APIs used are:
 1. Get Device List